scotte/stash/README.md

 that the repository files are symlinked from your real dotfiles - this could result in a broken or inconsistent state if you forget to check out the local system branch before logging out.

+**Please back up your files before you try this script!
+Bad things might happen!**

 ## Example